rmcgibbo/cache-dash-h/README.md

 `cache-dash-h` is a wrapper command that you can use to make CLIs that are slow to startup more pleasant to use interactively, if you execute `-h/--help` frequently.

-When you wrap `cache-dash-h`, around a command, it runs your command and caches the stdout so that subsequent calls can be fast.
+When you wrap `cache-dash-h` around a command, it runs your command and caches the stdout so that subsequent calls can be fast.
 And of course you don't call the script with `-h` or `--help`, it'll just exec your script and you won't even realize it was there.